Fishy body odor (trimethylaminuria)

 - Soy products

-- Brassicas (brussel sprouts, broccoli, cabbage, and cauliflower)
+- Brassicas (e.g., Brussels sprouts, broccoli, cabbage, and cauliflower)

 - Lecithin and lecithin-containing fish oil supplements

-- Seafood (Freshwater fish have lower levels of trimethylamine N-oxide)
+- Seafood (freshwater fish have less trimethylamine N-oxide)

-- Taking low doses of antibiotics to reduce the amount of bacteria like trimethylamine in the gut
+- Taking low doses of antibiotics and/or using laxatives to reduce the amount of trimethylamine produced in your gut

-- Taking activated charcoal or other supplements to decrease the concentration of free trimethylamine in the urine
+- Taking activated charcoal or other supplements to decrease the concentration of trimethylamine in your pee

-Although the condition is caused largely by a missing enzyme, at this time replacement therapy for FMO3 is not an option.
-While the above suggestions may help some, it is important that people with trimethylamuinuria develop a treatment plan with their primary health care providers rather than trying to treat themselves.
-Mixing medications and supplements can have undesirable results, and dietary restrictions can result in nutritional deficits.
-It's especially important for pregnant and breast-feeding women to consult with their health care providers before restricting their diets to temper the effects of trimethylamuinuria.
-Columbia students can meet with a health provider through Health Services.
-To make an appointment you can call x4-2284 or log in to Open Communicator.
+Although the condition is caused largely by a missing enzyme, at this time, replacement therapy for FMO3 is not currently an option.
+The good news is that managing trimethylamuinuria doesn’t mean you have to go it alone — it’s wise to partner up with your health care provider.
+Mixing medications and supplements may have undesirable or unintended results and dietary restrictions can result in nutritional deficits.
+It’s recommended for pregnant and breast-feeding women who have this condition to consult with their health care providers before restricting their diets to temper the effects of trimethylamuinuria.